plone/plone.app.linkintegrity/README.rst

 ``utils.hasIncomingLinks(obj)``
-    Test if an object is linked to by other objects
+    Test if an object is linked to by other objects.

 ``utils.hasOutgoingLinks(obj)``
-    Test if an object links to other objects
+    Test if an object links to other objects.

-``utils.getIncomingLinks(obj)``
+``utils.getIncomingLinks(obj, from_attribute)``
-    Return a generator of incoming relations
+    Return a generator of incoming relations.

-``utils.getOutgoingLinks(obj)``
+    ``from_attribute`` is optional and defaults to ``plone.app.linkintegrity.handlers.referencedRelationship``.
+    Is set to None, all references pointing to the object are searched.

+``utils.getOutgoingLinks(obj, from_attribute)``
-    Return a generator of outgoing relations
+    Return a generator of outgoing relations.
+    ``from_attribute`` is optional and defaults to ``plone.app.linkintegrity.handlers.referencedRelationship``.
+    Is set to None, all references pointing from the object are searched.

 ``utils.linkintegrity_enabled()``
-    Test if linkintegrity-feature is enables for users
+    Test if linkintegrity-feature is enables for users.